Crews tackle fire on board cargo ship

 Crews tackle fire on board cargo ship in Southampton

-A scrap metal fire on-board a 28,000-tonne cargo ship continued burning for more than 24 hours.
+A scrap metal fire on-board a 50,000-tonne cargo ship continued burning for more than 24 hours.

 More than 60 firefighters tackled the flames at the height of the blaze after being called to Western Docks in Southampton at 14:00 BST on Friday.

-The bulk carrier, Sirina, was sitting in dry dock when scrap metal in its cargo hold ignited.
+The Maltese-registered bulk carrier, Sirina, was sitting alongside the dock when the fire broke out in the hold containing scrap metal.

-No injuries were reported.
-The stop message was sent shortly after 14:00 on Saturday.

 Residents in nearby Millbrook and Marchwood were advised to keep windows closed due to the amount of smoke in the air.